Financial Comparison: BioRestorative Therapies (BRTX) vs. Its Competitors

-BioRestorative Therapies (OTCMKTS:BRTX – Get Free Report) is one of 457 publicly-traded companies in the “Biotechnology” industry, but how does it compare to its peers?
-We will compare BioRestorative Therapies to similar businesses based on the strength of its dividends, earnings, profitability, valuation, institutional ownership, analyst recommendations and risk.
+BioRestorative Therapies (OTCMKTS:BRTX – Get Free Report) is one of 425 publicly-traded companies in the “Biotechnology” industry, but how does it contrast to its peers?
+We will compare BioRestorative Therapies to similar companies based on the strength of its earnings, valuation, institutional ownership, risk, analyst recommendations, profitability and dividends.

 Profitability